1. Busuu vs Babbel

 Babbel 4.4/5 (30,000+ reviews) 4.6/5 4.5/5

-Babbel receives praise for its variety of learning methods, clear grammar explanations, and practical conversational content.
-Users love the podcasts, review features, and how lessons fit into daily routines.
-Complaints typically center on auto-renewal policies and wanting more advanced content.
+Babbel earns praise for its learning variety, clear grammar instruction, and practical conversational content.
+Users particularly appreciate the podcasts, review features, and how lessons fit into daily schedules.
+Complaints typically centre on auto-renewal policies and requests for more advanced content.

 11. Customer support and reliability